imaracoon354/Project-Chronos/README.md

 # Setting up API keys
 in the same folder create a .env file and then paste in the following:
 ```
-GEMINI_APIKEY=yourkey
+GEMINI_API_KEY=yourkey
 SERPAPI_KEY=yourkey
 ```
-for the gemini api key got to https://aistudio.google.com/app/api-keys and generate a new key. for the serpapi key go to https://serpapi.com/manage-api-key and register with the free plan to generate the api key.
+for the gemini api key got to https://aistudio.google.com/app/api-keys and generate a new key.
+for the serpapi key go to https://serpapi.com/manage-api-key and register with the free plan to generate the api key.
 (Note:serpapi is not required but it is needed to provide contexual sources.)

 # running the script